brucemack/brucemack.github.io/ampersand/index.md

 The existing app_rpt/chan_simpleusb code appears to make the fundamental assumption that network audio is sampled at 8kHz.
 The USB side of the system runs at a higher rate (48K), but the captured stream is immediately down-converted to 8K.
-It's possible that this restriction is inherited from the Asterisk architecture somehwere, although I doubt it because the Asterisk code has some 16K CODECs.
+It's possible that this restriction is inherited from the Asterisk architecture somewhere, although I doubt it because the Asterisk PBX has some 16K CODECs.

 The Ampersand system avoids this limitation.
 The system supports a 16K audio mode that we're